Do Go On - 127 - Escape From Colditz Castle

 At the time I said, oh, that's really interesting.

-So I mean, you're not doing it for a long time.
+So I've been thinking about doing it for a long time.

 It's a castle.